lukmanr/CLVPipelines/clv_pipelines/README.md

 ## Customizing the pipelines

-Both the training and the batch predict pipeline can be customized at three levels:
+The pipeline's can be customized at three levels:
 - Fine tuning of the YAML settings file
 - Modyfing data preprocessing and feature engineering logic
 - Recoding the workflow